weecology/DeepForest/docs/training_config.md

 ### epochs: 1

 Number of times to show each image during training.
 At the end of an epoch, model checkpoint will save current weights if ```save-snapshot: True```.
-It is difficult to anticipate a default setting form epochs, which will vary heavily on whether model is being trained from scratch (more epochs), is very similar to target prediction data (more epochs) or is likely to overfit (fewer epochs).
+It is difficult to anticipate a default setting for epochs, which will vary heavily on whether a model is being trained from scratch (more epochs), is very similar to target prediction data (more epochs) or is likely to overfit (fewer epochs).

 ### freeze_layers: 0